contao/docs/docs/dev/getting-started/starting-development.md

 {{% notice tip %}}
 Starting with Contao **4.9** (Managed Edition), any class within the `App\` namespace within `src/` will be automatically registered as a service, with autowiring and autoconfiguration enabled.
 Controllers as services will work as well.
+However, any class extending from a class from the legacy Contao framework will not be automatically registered as a service (as well as any class that would cause an error during compilation).
 You can still provide your own `services.yaml` in order to adjust the service registration to your needs.
 Keep in mind that you still need to provide your own `routing.yaml` in order to register your routes.
 {{% /notice %}}